UncleSocks/CyBlog/cyblog/content/posts/pixie-powershell.md

 ## Global Parameters and Initial Setup

-The script will require three arguments: ApiKey, FilePath, and OutputPath.
+The script will require three global arguments: ApiKey, FilePath, and OutputPath.
 The ApiKey is the Abuse IP DB APIv2 Key.
 The FilePath is the file location of the input `.txt` file, and the OutputPath is the CSV file location.

 ```
 param([string]$ApiKey,